 The Ministry of Stories is a brilliant creative writing and mentoring centre in Hackney, which offers free one-to-one tuition for local children aged 8 to 18.
-Alistair was a co-founder of the project in 2010, has been its Art Director and designer-in-chief since then.
+I was a co-founder of the project in 2010, and its Art Director from inception until 2020.

 Here’s the story of how it came about.

-Way back in April 2008 we posted on our old blog about author Dave Eggers’ inspiring TED talk about his brilliant 826 literacy project.
-We asked if anyone was going to be setting up something similar in London.
-On the back of that post we met up with the wonderful Lucy Macnab and Ben Payne, and chatted loosely about how a London version of 826 might work.
+Way back in April 2008 I posted on my old blog about author Dave Eggers’ inspiring TED talk about his brilliant 826 literacy project.
+I asked if anyone was going to be setting up something similar in London.
+On the back of that post I met up with the wonderful Lucy Macnab and Ben Payne, and we chatted loosely about how a London version of 826 might work.
 Things pootled along gently for a while, until Lucy and Ben secured support for the project from the Arts Council, as well as seed-funding from the JJ Charitable Trust, and things suddenly stepped up a gear, particularly when author Nick Hornby, who had been thinking about setting up something similar himself, joined the gang.